uvarc/rc-learning/content/courses/python-introduction/string_basics.md

         parent: Strings
 ---

 String literals are indicated by double quotes `"a"`.
-Unlike some other languages, Python is not too picky about single or double quotes to indicate strings, but double quotes are usually preferred for multicharacter strings.
+Unlike some other languages, Python is not too picky about single or double quotes to indicate strings, but double quotes are usually preferred for multi-character strings.
 If a string contains an apostrophe or its own quotes, the surrounding quotes must be of the other type.

 ```python
 s1="This is a string."